© Mark Seliger

 In August 2019, Jean-Marc curated a critically acclaimed program for New York’s Joyce Theater’s Festival.

-A guest tutor in scenography at London’s Central School of Speech and Drama, he trained at the Motley Theatre Design Course, London (with the kind support of the Dancers’ Career Development) and studied Art History at La Sorbonne, Paris.
+Jean-Marc is a judge for the 2023 Linbury Prize for Stage Design and guest tutor in scenography at London’s Central School of Speech and Drama.
+He trained at the Motley Theatre Design Course, London (with the kind support of the Dancers’ Career Development) and studied Art History at La Sorbonne, Paris.

 He is a trustee of the Dancers’ Career Development, the UK based charity supporting dancers to successfully transition into alternative careers after retiring.
 He was a trustee of Dance Umbrella, London’s international contemporary dance festival, from 2008 until 2020.